reymon359/how-to-live/advices/index.md

 The quotes on the advices are to raise awareness on how other people has reached the same or similar conclusions in the past.

-They add different points of views about the topic and a way to discover new authors to read about.
+They add new points of views about the topic and are a great way to discover new authors to read about.

 ## Contributions